 If you shop online, many websites like Amazon will also provide a “preview image” of the jewelry item you’re looking to buy, and this will allow you to see it for yourself and consider whether or not it’s actually right for your outfit.

-For example, this Peacock Tail Feather cuff bracelet would go very well with a red dress because of its toned-down golds and greens, and Amazon provides a preview image of the item so customers can see in detail what it will look like when it ships to them.
+For example, this Peacock Tail Feather Wide Cuff Bracelet would go very well with a red dress because of its toned-down golds and greens, and Amazon provides a preview image of the item so customers can see in detail what it will look like when it ships to them.

 This is a really useful tool if you’re just browsing for jewelry but you’re not sure whether or not you want to actually buy yet or not, because it allows you to look at the jewelry for free, similar to if you were browsing a local jewelry shop in person and looking into the window displays.

-No matter which accessories you choose, a red dress is always a winning outfit, and a great choice of style for any event!
+No matter what way you choose to accessorize a red dress it is always a winning outfit, and a great choice of style for any event!